 Jamie Kost is a self-taught artist who resides in the Chicago area.
 She attended Southern Methodist University in Dallas, Texas where she earned a Bachelor of Science Degree in Psychology and went on to receive her Master's Degree at Loyola University Chicago School of Social Work.
 Kost has been interested in art since a child and after raising her three sons she turned her passion into a full-time profession.
 Kost's paintings for 2 consecutive years appear in the juried publication, East on Central, a Journal of Arts and Letters.
 The Evanston Art Center featured Kost's paintings at its Winter Arts and Crafts Expo 2016 and 2017 juried shows.
 Her work was chosen (February 2017) to be on display at Berkshire Hathaway Home Services Koenig Rubloff Realty Group's new building located in Highland Park, Illinois.
-Most recently, Kost was selected to be one of the featured artists in the juried art book, Studio Visit Magazine's Winter 2018 edition.
+Kost was also selected to be one of the featured artists in the juried art book, Studio Visit Magazine's Winter 2018 edition.

 Kost's work can be found in private collections.